Steinbeck-Lab/cheminformatics-microservice/docs/installation.md

 </div>

-## Logging (Prometheus and  grafana)
+## Logging (Prometheus and  Grafana)

 ::: info

-The following instructions are based on the blog post - https://dev.to/ken_mwaura1/getting-started-monitoring-a-fastapi-app-with-grafana-and-prometheus-a-step-by-step-guide-3fbn
+The following instructions are based on the blog post - https://dev.to/ken_mwaura1/getting-started-monitoring-a-fastapi-app-with-Grafana-and-Prometheus-a-step-by-step-guide-3fbn

-To learn more about using Grafana in general, see the official Prometheus and Grafana documentation, or check out our other monitoring tutorials.
+To learn more about using Grafana in general, see the official [Prometheus](https://prometheus.io/docs/introduction/overview/) and [Grafana](https://grafana.com/docs/) documentation, or check out our other monitoring tutorials.

 :::